Updating Raspberry Pi OS means keeping the operating system packages up to date in order to receive fixes, improvements, and security patches.

 This command performs the same actions as upgrade, that is, it updates the installed packages to the latest version.
 But, additionally, dist-upgrade is also capable of adding uninstalled packages or removing obsolete ones.

-The only difference is the additional packages (extra programs, etc...) that have been included in the new version of Raspbian, which obviously will not be updated because we never had them installed.
+Additional packages (extra programs, etc...) that are included in a new image will not be installed automatically, because we never had them installed.

 If we are interested in these packages, we will have to install them manually.
 Fortunately, in general, we won’t be interested in these packages

-Let’s see the complete process to update Raspbian.
+Let’s see the complete process to update Raspberry Pi OS packages.
 First, we check the current version with the following command:

 uname -a

-Next, we execute the following commands to update the Raspbian version:
+Next, we execute the following commands to update the system packages:

 sudo apt-get -y update sudo apt-get -y dist-upgrade sudo apt-get -y autoremove sudo apt-get autoclean sudo reboot